lovgrammer/HttpInference/README.md

 2) ./install.sh
 3) cd infserver
 4) python3 manage.py migrate
-5) python3 manage.py runserver <IP>:<PORT>
+5) python3 manage.py runserver ip:port

 ## How to use HttpInference:
-1) Type in the remote1 and remote2 server IP "http://ip:port/" (you should put / in the end of the string) (e.g., remote1 - edge server, remote2 - cloud server)
+1) Type in the remote1 and remote2 server IP "http://yourip:yourport/" (you should put / in the end of the string) (e.g., remote1 - edge server, remote2 - cloud server)
 2) Click start button
 3) Then, HttpInference app execute three process for 100 images